 Did you know that you can create multi-layered artwork in Adobe Illustrator, and then turn layers on and off in InDesign?
+Importing Illustrator files into InDesign isn't as hard as you think.
 Learn how in this quick tutorial.

 Adobe Illustrator AI format is the preferred format for importing Illustrator artwork into InDesign.
 AI format works better than EPS for a variety of reasons.
 You must use AI format if you wish to manipulate the Illustrator layers in InDesign.

 Choose File > Save As.
 Choose Adobe Illustrator (AI) for the file format, and then click the Save button.

 Fill in the Illustrator Options dialog as shown below, and then click the OK button.
 You can choose a later version of Illustrator, of course, but the Create PDF Compatible File option must be selected.

 2. How to Open Illustrator Files in InDesign

 Now, open an Illustrator file in InDesign.
 Choose File > Place.
 In the Place dialog box, check Show Import Options, then select the Illustrator file you saved in Step 2, and click the Open button.

 A Place PDF dialog will appear on your screen.
 You may think, "Huh?
 I'm not placing a PDF, I'm placing an Illustrator (AI) file."
 Actually, InDesign sees this AI file as a PDF file.

 There are many powerful options for placing Illustrator artwork in the Place PDF dialog boxes.
 You can use the page selector to choose which page of an Illustrator file with multiple artboards should be placed.
 You can choose how to crop the image, and whether or not you want the image to have a transparent background.